Marajó-Açu River

-The Marajó-Açu River (Rio Marajó-Açu) is a river of Marajó, which itself is an island in the mouth of the Amazon.
+The Marajó-Açu River (Rio Marajó-Açu) is a river of Marajó, which itself is an island in the Amazon Delta.
 It is located in the state Pará in northern Brazil.

 Some of its tributaries are the Muirim River, the Cachoeirinha River, the Fortaleza River and the São José River.
-The Marajó-Açu connects to the Arari River through a stream called Furo das Laranjeiras.
+The Marajó-Açu connects to the Arari River through a furo river channel called Furo das Laranjeiras.
 The basin of the Marajó-Açu River is entirely within Ponta de Pedras municipality.
 It flows into the Marajó Bay near its main town.
 The river is deep and narrow, and navigable nearly until the centre of Marajó.

 The Portuguese settled along the river during colonial times, later naming the entire island Marajó after the river.